pactus-project/pactus.org/website/_i18n/ar/user-guides/run-pactus-metrics/index.md

 ## Configure Pactus Node for Metrics

-To Configure Pactus Node for Metrics, navigate to the Pactus directory; by default, it’s located at the following path.
+To Configure the Pactus Node for Metrics, navigate to the Pactus directory; by default, it’s located at the following path.

 ```text
 /home/YourUsername/pactus